 ITV period drama Victoria stars Jenna Coleman, Tom Hughes and Rufus Sewell as the Queen, Prince Albert and Lord Melbourne.

-Here’s everything you need to know about the main players in this lush production based on one of Britain’s most famous monarchs.
+Here’s everything you need to know about the main players in series one of this lush production based on one of Britain’s most famous monarchs.

 Queen Victoria (Jenna Coleman)